fbertram/TuringTrader/DocFX/articles/qsg/v2/Demo08_CustomData.md

 As we are overloading the `Asset` method, the strategy code remains agnostic to the new custom data source.
 To retain the built-in functionality, it is crucial to default to the base class's implementation of `Asset` for all requests we don't handle in our code.

+It is worth noting that custom data could also be brought into TuringTrader through a child algorithm.
+We have written a [separate article](Demo07_ChildAlgos.md) about that.

 This brings us to the end of our first TuringTrader demo.
 Please find the [full code for this demo in our repository](https://github.com/fbertram/TuringTrader/blob/develop/Algorithms/Demo%20Algorithms%20(V2)/Demo08_CustomData.cs).